gntagkas/Bike-Share_Company_Data_Analysis/README.md

 <br><br>
 The line chart highlights a clear riding pattern:

-- Annual Members use bikes more frequently on weekdays, suggesting that they primarily use them for daily commuting (e.g. move to work).
+- Subscribers use bikes more frequently on weekdays, suggesting that they primarily use them for daily commuting (e.g. move to work).

 - Customers on the other hand, tend to use bikes more on weekends, with a slight increase on Fridays, suggesting a preference for recreational use.